Aurel Voss

 Aurel Voss (7 December 1845 – 19 April 1931) was a German mathematician, best known today for his contributions to geometry and mechanics.
 He served as president of the German Mathematical Society for the 1898 term.

 He was a professor at the University of Munich during 1902–1923.
 He became Emeritus in 1923.

 In 1880, Voss published a version of the contracted Bianchi identities.

+Career

+Education

+Voss studied Mathematics and Physics at the University of Hannover, the University of Göttingen and the University of Heidelberg between 1864 and 1868.

+He received a PhD from the University of Göttingen the following year.

+Honours

+He was awarded an Honorary Doctorate in Engineering Sciences by TH Munich in 1915.